University of Rijeka: Faculty of Informatics

 which ends with the title Master of Science (M.Sc.) in Informatics or Master of Education (M.Ed.) in Informatics.

 In 2012, University of Rijeka Department of Informatics became Nvidia CUDA Teaching Center.

 Faculty of Mathematics

-Since the implementation of the Bologna process in the academic year 2005/06, the Faculty of Mathematics offers and undergraduate program (three years) in Mathematics, which finishes with the title Bachelor of Science in Mathematics.
+Since the implementation of the Bologna process in the academic year 2005/06, the Faculty of Mathematics offers an undergraduate program (three years) in Mathematics, which finishes with the title Bachelor of Science in Mathematics.
 Courses include standard topics in mathematical analysis, linear algebra, numerical mathematics, combinatorics graph theory, affine spaces and particularly Euclidean spaces, metric spaces, topology, set theory, geometry, number theory, mathematical logic, probability and statistics, mathematical modelling, programming, algorithms, information systems and computer architecture.

 After receiving the B.Sc. degree, the student can apply for the Master's degree in two programmes (two years):